12B-theDon/object_detector/README.md

 # object_detection
 object detection for detecting wall and dynamic&amp;static obstacles

-All rights for detector code belongS to minhyeong3463@inha.edu, thereby any modification/misappropriation towards this code is STRICTLY FORBIDDEN.
+All rights for detector code belongs to minhyeong3463@inha.edu, thereby any modification/misappropriation towards this code is STRICTLY FORBIDDEN.

 ## TODO